GitHamo/ILIAS/docs/development/maintenance.md

     Link to a file `COMMUNITY.md` in the root of the unity in the trunk branch on GitHub specifying the guidelines, rules, and regulations for collaboration.

-## Current Maintainerships
+# Components and Related Authorities

 [//]: # (BEGIN ActiveRecord)

 * **ActiveRecord**
     * Authority to Sign off on Conceptual Changes: [fschmid](https://docu.ilias.de/go/usr/21087)
     * Authority to Sign off on Code Changes: [fschmid](https://docu.ilias.de/go/usr/21087)
     * Authority to Curate Test Cases:[fschmid](https://docu.ilias.de/go/usr/21087)
     * Authority to (De-)Assign Authorities: [fschmid](https://docu.ilias.de/go/usr/21087)